How to contact a celebrity

 Disadvantage: You product is surrounded by others and may be overlooked

-Include celebrity gifting in your overall PR plan: By hiring a PR company for all of your PR needs you can include celebrity gifting in your package.
+Hire a PR company that has celebritie contacts: By hiring a PR company for all of your PR needs you can include celebrity gifting in your package.

 Benefit: As your PR firm, the team is focused on your goals and can leverage existing relationships with celebrities